“in whom we have redemption through His blood, the forgiveness of sins.”

 “the forgiveness of sin”

 “Forgiveness” means “remission” by Christ, who paid the price on the cross (Rom.
 3:24-26).
-God has remitted the price to be paid because of our sin.
+God has remitted or canceled the price to be paid because of our sin.
 The word “forgiveness” means release from captivity.
 God releases us from the bondage of the penalty of sin.
-We are pardoned; our sin is canceled by the death of Christ.
-Our sin will not be mentioned against us anymore.
+We are pardoned; the death of Christ cancels our sin.
+God will not bring up our sin against us anymore.
 Our sin is dismissed and discharged.
 We are set free.

 We were held in the grip of the penalty of sin, but Jesus released us from our sin by His shed blood.